Grounds For Harassment Lawsuit

 Prevention is the best way to abolish harassment in the workplace.
 Employers should take adequate initiatives to prevent and correct unlawful harassment.
 They should clearly announce to the employees that illegal harassment is not tolerated in the workplace.

-Employer Liability For Harassment:
+Employer Liability For Harassment

 The employer is directly accountable for harassment by a supervisor or manager, resulting in an adverse employment action like termination, failure to promote or recruit, and loss of wages.
-If the manager’s harassment lead to a hostile work environment, the employer can avoid liability only if
+If the manager’s harassment leads to a hostile work environment, the employer can avoid liability only if

 • The employee failed to take advantage of any preventive or corrective measures provided by the employer.

-The employer will be responsible for harassment by non-supervisor employees or non-employees with control over it like independent contractors or customers if it knew or should have known about the discriminatory or harassing behavior or failed to take immediate and appropriate corrective action.
+The employer will be responsible for harassment by non-supervisor employees or non-employees with control over it, like independent contractors or customers if it knew or should have known about the discriminatory or harassing behavior or failed to take immediate and appropriate corrective action.

 suing for harassment